Inside a tamale lady’s kitchen, years of traditional Mexican recipes mix with American culture on Thanksgiving

-TULARE, Calif.
-(KGPE) – Hortencia Lopez doesn’t have much, but she inherited all she needed from her mother –a traditional tamale recipe.
+TULARE, California (KSEE) –Hortencia Lopez doesn’t have much, but she inherited all she needed from her mother –a traditional tamale recipe.

 “When I came here [from Mexico], I didn’t have a higher education, But my mother said to me, ‘This food always sells,'” she shared.